Cainor/Calendarinho/README.md

 # Caledarinho

-The Mother of ALL Calendars.
+The Mother of All Calendars.
+A web application to easily manage large team of services providers.

 ## About

-A web application to easily manage large team of consultants.
-It has some functionalities that helps managements in the assignment and following up tasks.
+Enough with crowded shared calendars, we need a better way to manage our team's tasks and services.
+This is where Calendarinho comes in.
+With Calendarinho, you can easily have an eagle view of your team's calendars and tasks, and manage them all in one place.

 ## Installation Guide